markirby/Chester-WordPress-MVC-Theme-Framework/README.md

 * $postType - string - post type to fetch
 * $numberPostsToFetch - int/string - number of posts you wish to fetch
 * $customFields - array - array of custom fields you have associated with the post/posts via the ChesterAdminController.
 E.g. array('map', 'location', 'website')
+* $oddOrEven - string - ODD to retrieve only odd posts, EVEN to retrieve only even posts, useful for displaying 2 rows of posts with left to right priority

 ## ChesterPatternPrimerController - pattern_primer/pattern_primer_controller.php